tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Unauthenticated and Plaintext DNS {#plaintext-dns}

-In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ECH records have no authenticity or provenance information.
-This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake ECH records (so that the client encrypts data to them) or strip the ECH record from the response.
-However, in the face of an attacker that controls DNS, no encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substitute a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
-Thus, allowing the ECH records in the clear does not make the situation significantly worse.
+In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS RRs are signed via a server private key, HTTPS records have no authenticity or provenance information.
+This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake HTTPS records (so that the client encrypts data to them) or strip the ECH record from the response.
+However, in the face of an attacker that controls DNS, no encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substitute a unique IP address for each DNS name that was looked up.
+Thus, allowing the HTTPS records in the clear does not make the situation significantly worse.

 Clearly, DNSSEC (if the client validates and hard fails) is a defense